W-A-I-L-A-W-8/W-A-I-L-A-W-8.github.io/about.md

 ## My Story

-Born, year of the horse in a small market town in the UK, to parents from Hong Kong and laid back up bringing by the coast.
+Born, year of the horse in a small market town in the UK, to parents from Hong Kong and a laid back up bringing by the coast.
 My name is Wai Law (pronounced **way**) and known to my closest buddies as **Waister**.

 {% include profile-image.html %}